ikonst/android-dl/README.md

     include $(BUILD_SHARED_LIBRARY)

-For more information about importing NDK modules, see `docs/IMPORT-MODULE.html` in the Android NDK tree.
+For more information about importing NDK modules, see docs/IMPORT-MODULE.html in the Android NDK tree.

 ## Step 2: Add Java bindings and initialize

 1. Copy *src/android-dl* to your *src/* directory.
 1. Within your main activity's `onCreate`, call `AndroidDl.initialize( getApplicationInfo().nativeLibraryDir )`.

+## Step 3: Use from your Java code

-1. To load a JNI library, use `AndroidDl.loadLibrary(libName)` instead of `System.loadLibrary(libName)`.
+To load a JNI library, use `AndroidDl.loadLibrary(libName)` instead of `System.loadLibrary(libName)`.

-## Step 3: Use from your native code
+## Step 4: Use from your native code

 When you wish to load shared libraries from within your native code: